damianmozniak/liferay/README.md

 		MySQL      - java:jboss/datasources/MysqlDS
 		PostgreSQL - java:jboss/datasources/PostgreSQLDS

-By default this quick start will configure MySQL database as default database for the Portal
+By default this quick start will configure either MySQL/Postgresql database as database for the Portal depending on the DB cartridge that was added during the application creation.

 This is configured in the $REPO_DIR/customization/ROOT.war/WEB-INF/classes/portal-ext.properties entry,